 Born in Chicago, I naturally spend a lot of time thinking about hot dogs.
-Dozens of regional variations all are worthy of attention, from baroque Sonoran dogs in Tucson to the Coney Islands of Detroit to Newark Italian dogs and the bright red weenies of Maine.
+Dozens of regional variations all are worthy of attention, including baroque Sonoran dogs in Tucson, the Coney Islands of Detroit (vs. the Coney Islands of Cincinnati), Newark Italian dogs, the bright red weenies of Maine and the white hots of upstate New York.
 That is why the posted menu at Frankinbun induces heavenly catatonia.
 What to order, what to order?
 There are so many enticing options.

 How about a hot dog billed as Frankie Goes to Chicago?
 Sure enough, the concept is Windy City-right: a snappy beef sausage, bright yellow mustard, sweet green piccalilli, a length of crunchy dill pickle, tomatoes, a scattering of sport peppers, and a sprinkle of celery salt in a poppy-seed bun.
 It differs from a true Chicago dog in that it’s about 50% bigger; and the bun, rather than being squishy-fresh, is toasted.
 But I am not complaining!